georgelilley/RIFS/README.md

 RIFS (Robotic Interactive Feedback System) is a project exploring sonic automata and musical robotics.
 It features:

-    A robotic catapult arm system controlled by a Teensy microcontroller using Arduino IDE.
+-A robotic catapult arm system controlled by a Teensy microcontroller using Arduino IDE.
     Max/MSP software for real-time sound processing.
     An array of speakers and microphones, enabling dynamic interaction through feedback loops.